 Russian Myth: We gave the Americans fully detailed information about when and at what distance tests of this missile had been conducted.

-Fact: Russia has repeatedly changed its cover story regarding its violating missile, and this claim represents only the latest iteration.
-For over four years Russia denied the existence of the missile and provided no information about it, despite the United States providing Russia the location of the tests and the names of the companies involved in the development and production of the missile.
+Fact: For over four years Russia denied the existence of the missile and provided no information about it, despite the United States providing Russia the location of the tests and the names of the companies involved in the development and production of the missile.
 Only after we publicly announced the missile system’s Russian designator did Russia admit that the missile exists, and has since changed its story by claiming that the missile is incapable of ranges beyond 500 kilometers.
 Russia claims that it is not obligated to provide the United States any more information about the missile, its capability, or its testing history to support Russia’s contention that the missile is Treaty-compliant.
 Despite such obfuscation, Russia claims that it wants to preserve the Treaty.

 Russian Myth: “Just a week ago, a couple of days ahead of the announcement of the (U.S.) aim to leave the Intermediate-Range Nuclear Forces treaty, Americans via their embassy in Moscow sent the Russian foreign ministry an extensive list of questions which are a concern to them.”
 (Quote from Russian Foreign Minister Lavrov on October 28, 2018)